cdktf/cdktf-provider-launchdarkly/docs/environment.python.md

 - *Type:* typing.Union[bool, cdktf.IResolvable]

-Whether any changes to flags in this environment will require approval.
+Set to `true` for changes to flags in this environment to require approval.

-You may only set required or requiredApprovalTags, not both.
+You may only set `required` to true if `required_approval_tags` is not set and vice versa.
+Defaults to `false`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/environment#required Environment#required}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/environment#required Environment#required}

 ---